DPS: 2 Tempe residents among 4 killed in collision near Sedona - NewsBreak

 DPS: 2 Tempe residents among 4 killed in collision near Sedona

-Four people who died in a fiery crash involving a passenger car and a tractor-tractor near Sedona have been identified, authorities said Tuesday.
+Four people who died in a fiery crash involving a passenger car and a tractor-trailer near Sedona have been identified, authorities said Tuesday.

 Arizona Department of Public Safety officials said the victims of Sunday’s crash were 24-year-old Athish Nagarajan and 23-year-old Dhinesh Nagarajan — both of Tempe — and 53-year-old Gnanappan Nagarajan and 45-year-old Vijaya Lakshmi-Gopal who were visiting from India.